Reviews You Can Rely On

 Credit: Jon Oleson

-Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warmer conditions but lack warmth when temperatures drop as they tend to lose their wicking properties when wet.
+Synthetic socks, like the Wigwam Hiking Outdoor Pro, perform well in warmer conditions but lack warmth when temperatures drop.
+They also tend to lose their wicking properties when wet.
 That said, they still insulate well when wet, offering protection in colder weather as long as you stay mobile.

 hiking socks - a look at the plush padding on the wigwam outdoor pro that offers...